dyanakie/Spring-Security-Demo/README.md

 A simple App that works with spring security and thymeleaf.

-It shows different things whether you are anonymous or logged in.
+It shows different things depending if you are anonymous or logged in.

 It forbids the /admin page if you are not authorised with ADMIN role.